vv9k/pkger/README.md

  - Substitute `$config_file` with path to the config file.
 If `-c` is not provided **pkger** will look for the configuration file in the default location - `./conf.toml`
  - Add any amount of recipes whitespace separated at the end.
 If no recipe name is provided, all recipes will be queued for a build.

-By default **pkger** will display basic output as hierhical log.
+By default **pkger** will display basic output as hierhical log with level set to `INFO`.
 To debug run with `-d` or `--debug` option.
 To surpress all output except for errors add `-q` or `--quiet`.
-To manually set log level set `RUST_LOG` env variable to a value like `pkger=debug` with debug replace with the desired log level.
+To manually set log level set `RUST_LOG` env variable to a value like `pkger=debug` with debug replaced with the desired log level.

+To decide what parts of events are displayed use the `--hide` flag that takes a filter string as input and tells **pkger** what fields to display.
+Each character of filter string is responsible for a single part of output.
+Characters are case insensitive, the order doesn't matter and duplicates are silently ignored.
+Available modules are:
+ - `d` hides the timestamp
+ - `f` hides the fields in spans (the values between curly braces like `{id = vw89wje92}`)
+ - `l` hides the level
+ - `s` hides the spans entirely

 ## Example